cynthiachung/akpsiwebsite/README.md

-This repository contains code for an interactive information web app, created for the _Client-Side Web Development_
+This repository contains code for an interactive information web app, created for Alpha Kappa Psi Rho Chapter